fhoedemakers/pico-infonesPlus/README.md

 ## Building from source
 The emulator and menu system take almost the whole ram.
 Therefore, the Release build is too big to fit into the Pico's ram, and cannot be used.
 Also the MinSizeRel (Optimise for smallest binary size) build is not suitable, because it makes the emulator too slow.

-Best is to use the included build script [build.sh](https://github.com/fhoedemakers/pico-infonesPlus/blob/main/build.sh).
+Best is to use the included build script [buildAll.sh](https://github.com/fhoedemakers/pico-infonesPlus/blob/main/buildAll.sh).
 You can then copy the.uf2 to your Pico via the bootsel option.
+The script builds two .uf2 files (Pimoroni and Adafruit) and puts them in the assets folder.

 When using Visual Studio code, choose the RelWithDebInfo or the Debug build variant.

 ## Acknowledgements
 The InfoNes emulator part of this software is ported to the Raspberry PI Pico by [Shuichi Takano](https://github.com/shuichitakano/pico-infones).
 He is the author of the emulator port.

 I contributed by adding SD card and menu support.
-For this reasons I did minor code changes to the emulator for accommodating the menu and SD card.
+For this reasons I made code changes to the emulator for accommodating the menu and SD card.